Juan-Nathan/diamonds-anova-tukey/README.md

-# 💎 Advanced Statistical Analysis on Diamonds Data
+# 💎 Advanced Statistical Analysis of Diamonds Data

-This project demonstrates the application of **one-way ANOVA**, **two-way ANOVA**, and **post hoc Tukey HSD tests** in Python using the Seaborn diamonds dataset.
+This project demonstrates rigorous hypothesis testing in Python by applying **one-way ANOVA**, **two-way ANOVA**, and **Tukey HSD post hoc tests** on the Seaborn diamonds dataset.
 It explores how diamond prices vary across color grades and cut categories, and whether there are interaction effects between these factors.

 ## Dataset